MULTOO-3DPrinter/MULTOO_3D_Printer/MT3X/Firmware/TouchScreen/README.md

 If the version number changes, it means the update was successful.

+If you update the same firmware version, then this version number will not change.
+But there are two ways to judge whether the update is successful,
+1. There is a complete update process.
+This process will represent a successful update.
+2. There are cache files.
+The three cache files are,